shivaninegi1602-collab/Induction2025/README.md

 Afterwards, we proceeded to our classrooms, where Dr. Randhir Sir conducted our Maths lecture.
 He introduced the concept of partial differentiation, explaining its importance with a clear and practical example.

 ## Conclusion ( Day 1 to Day 8)
 These first eight days have been a journey of growth, inspiration and new beginnings.
 Every lecture, interaction, and shared experience has opened doors to knowledge while shaping values and confidence.
 Surrounded by guidance, encouragement and opportunities.
 I feel a deep sense of gratitude and excitement for the path ahead.
-This is not just the start of an academic journey—it is the foundation of a future full of purpose and possibility.
+This is not just the start of an academic journey, it is the foundation of a future full of purpose and possibility.